Ajij-Chhetri777/Ajij-Chhetri777/README.md

 - 👋 Hi, I’m @Ajij-Chhetri777
 - 👀 I’m interested in django
 - 🌱 I’m currently learning backend development
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I love to collaborate on web projects
-- 📫 How to reach me facebook:https://www.facebook.com/ajij.chhetri
+- 📫 You can reach me through email: soneonetone@gmail.com
 -                    linkin:
 <!---
 Ajij-Chhetri777/Ajij-Chhetri777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.